x2-dmmd/x2/md/documents/sections.md

 ## About

-A section is a set of statements that gets executed when using the operators `call`, `jmp`, or `pvk`.
+A section is a set of statements that get executed when using the operators `call`, `jmp`, or `pvk`.
 They are always loaded first when the file is executed or imported.

 Sections always start with a colon `:`, and their name can only contain alphabetical letters: